gompocp/ActionMenuApi/README.md

 <a href="https://github.com/gompocp/ActionMenuApi">
     <img src="Assets/preview.gif" alt="Preview" width="700" height="400">
 </a>

-Supports the usage
+This mod doesn't do anything on it's own.
+It provides an easy way for modders to add integration with the action menu.
+It supports the use of the:
-- Radial puppet
+- Radial Puppet
-- Four Axis puppet
+- Four Axis Puppet
 - Button
-- Toggle
+- Toggle Button
-- SubMenu
+- Sub Menus

+Additionally allows mods to add their menus to a dedicated section on the action menu to prevent clutter.

 ## Getting Started